Mount Martha

 Mount Martha is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mount Martha, as per the latest Census data, 84.3% of dwellings were houses while 15.7% consisted of semi-detached homes, apartments, or other types.
-This contrasts with Melbourne's metropolitan area where 67.9% were houses and 32.1% were other dwellings.
-Home ownership in Mount Martha stood at 43.9%, with mortgaged properties accounting for 43.5% and rented ones making up 12.5%.
-The median monthly mortgage repayment was $2,167, exceeding Melbourne's average of $2,000.
-Weekly rent median was $496 compared to Melbourne's $390.
-Nationally, Mount Martha's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Mount Martha, as recorded in the latest Census, 84.3% of dwellings were houses with the remaining 15.7% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Mount Martha stood at 43.9%, with mortgaged properties at 43.5% and rented ones at 12.5%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne's average of $2,000.
+The median weekly rent was recorded as $496, compared to Melbourne's $390.
+Nationally, Mount Martha's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing